Historically, #mainstreaming politics exhibited a tendency to shift to the right during times of crisis

 The #4opens framework provides a useful lens through which to evaluate and assess technology projects

-The path we need to take in technology is social is rooted in the recognition that technology, at its core, is a tool created and used by humans to address social needs and challenges.
+The path we need to take in technology is social, rooted in the recognition that technology, at its core, is a tool created and used by humans to address social needs and challenges.
 While technological advancements have the potential to bring about benefits and progress, they also have the capacity to perpetuate existing inequalities, exacerbate social divides, and undermine democratic principles.

 The framework provides a useful lens through which to evaluate and assess technology projects, particularly those within the realms of the #openweb and #dotcons.
 By emphasizing openness, transparency, collaboration, and decentralization, the offer a set of guiding principles that prioritize social utility and collective benefit over corporate profit or individual gain.

-Here’s why the social dimension of technology is crucial:
+Why the social dimension of technology is crucial:

 * Empowerment: Technology has the power to empower people and communities by providing access to information, resources, and opportunities.
 By focusing on the social utility of technology, we can ensure that it is designed and deployed in ways that promote inclusivity, participation, and empowerment for all.